 My hardship started in September of 2007 with a pregnancy disease that birthed at five weeks and proceeded to torment me for 31 weeks thereafter.
-During that anguish my skin was pale green, my mind a twisted mess of nausea, and relief was too far to be seen; I literally was fighting to just exist.
+During that anguish my skin was pale green, my mind a twisted mess of nausea, and relief was too far to be seen; I was fighting to just exist.
 Being dependent on others to help me function, let alone trust, made me feel like a failure.
-Things like I can’t even take care of myself, swarmed my thoughts.
+Things like I can’t even take care of myself swarmed my thoughts.
 Any physical excursion or consumption, or even water, was a cautious and fear-provoked decision.
 My ribs pierced from wrenching, and dehydration was the foremost threat.

 The instant my healthy 7.1-pound baby boy was born, the sickness disappeared.
 Yet, the mental anguish was far from healing.
 Have you experienced an event like this in your life?
 Was it an illness, an unexpected break-up, a massive hit to your bank account, or a loss of something that meant so dear to you?
-I think the worse of it all is when it’s done, when we think we made it through, after-shocks sucker-punch us with unforeseen triggers we didn’t see coming.
+I think the worst of it all is when it’s done, when we think we made it through, after-shocks sucker-punch us with unforeseen triggers we didn’t see coming.